 The Smart Discharges team includes experts with strengths and perspectives from different fields, countries, and contexts.
-The Centre for International Child Health at the BC Children’s Hospital is coordinating activities.
+The Institute for Global Health at the BC Children’s Hospital and BC Women’s Hospital + Health Centre coordinates activities for the team.
 Our team includes experts in child health, sepsis, neonatology, mobile health, epidemiology, technology, engineering, software development, business, and program management.

-- Dr. Niranjan “Tex” Kissoon – Vice-President of Medical Affairs and Investigator, BC Children's; Professor, UBC Departments of Pediatrics and Surgery (Emergency Medicine)
+- Dr. Niranjan “Tex” Kissoon – Professor, UBC Departments of Pediatrics and Surgery (Emergency Medicine)

-- Dr. Mark Ansermino – Director, Centre for International Child Health at BC Children’s; Co-Director, Digital Health Innovation Lab at BC Children’s; Professor, UBC Department of Anesthesia, Pharmacology and Therapeutics
+- Dr. Mark Ansermino – Executive Medical Director, Global Health; Co-Director, Digital Health Innovation Lab at BC Children’s; Professor, UBC Department of Anesthesia, Pharmacology and Therapeutics

 - Dr. Jerome Kabakyenga – Director, Maternal, Newborn and Child Health Institute at Mbarara University of Science and Technology